What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

-Where you aware that more than half of your home’s energy costs are linked to heating and cooling?
-That is the reason why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save users money and stimulate sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save consumers money and promote sustainability.

 • Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of this writing, not much, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+As of now, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces